 Channel lobe transition zones (CLTZs) are characterized by the initial loss of confinement from the active channel but still contain a high degree of erosion and bypass (Mutti and Normark, 1987), which is commonly displayed as smaller channels and mega-flutes (Wynn et al., 2002; Covault et al., 2016; Carvajal et al,.
 2017).
 The data collected from CLTZs show slightly lower bed thicknesses and thinning rates in both lithologies, longer correlation distances and lower net-to-gross as compared to channels (Figure 2 & Figure 3).
 The loss of confinement and decrease in shear stress allows the flow to distribute the sediment across a wider surface, reducing bed thickness and thinning rates.
 The narrow distribution of high net-to-gross found within the CLTZ’s supports the erosion documented in these deposits (Wynn et al., 2002; Covault et al., 2016; Carvajal et al., 2017), and suggests that mud is either being eroded here or rarely deposited (Figure 5).

 In general, lobe environments are described by the total loss of channel confinement (Piper and Normark, 1983).
 As the flow expands, the environment becomes dominated by deposition with a distal increase in mud (e.g., Mutti and Normark, 1987; Deptuck et al., 2008).
 However, basin confinement can alter this facies model (discussed below; also see Jobe et al., 2017).
 In lobe deposits, sandstone and mudstone beds display similar thickness values, with sandstones occasionally being thicker, as shown by the net-to-gross skewed towards higher values (Figure 2 & Figure 5).
-However, the broad distribution of net-to-gross values (Figure 5) indicates that the compiled data sample a range of internal lobe subenvironments that have different associated parameter values (e.g. proximal/axial – high net-to-gross, medial – moderate net-to-gross, and distal/fringe positions – low net-to-gross).
+However, the broad distribution of net-to-gross values (Figure 5) indicates that the compiled data sample a range of lobe subenvironments that have different associated parameter values (e.g. proximal/axial – high net-to-gross, medial – moderate net-to-gross, and distal/fringe positions – low net-to-gross).
 Lobe deposits overlap all other deposits in bed thickness, thinning rates, correlation distance, and net-to-gross (Figure 2 & Figure 3).
 This is likely caused by (1) the extreme facies variability in lobe deposits (e.g., Deptuck et al., 2008; Croguennec et al., 2017) and (2) differing sediment supply, basin configuration, and tectonic setting of the compiled database (Table 1).
 Lobes also display similar pinch-out frequencies between both lithologies indicating that the mudstones are just as continuous as sandstone beds (Figure 4).

 Basin plains are characterized by very distal areas with very low gradients and long-distance correlations (Amy and Talling, 2006; Clare et al., 2014).
 Erosion is rare in basin-plain environments due to low shear stress (Weaver et al., 1992).
 A key difference between basin plain and all other deposits is their extremely large correlation distances and low thinning rate values (Figure 2 & Figure 3), which is caused by the complete loss of confinement and low gradients allowing full expansion of the flow to evenly cover large areas (Weaver et al., 1992; Amy and Talling, 2006; Sumner et al., 2012; Stevenson et al., 2014).
 Sandstone bed thicknesses in basin plains are similar or thicker than channels, CLTZs and lobes, indicating that only very large flows are depositing sand on the basin plain (Jobe et al., 2018).
 However, net-to-gross is low and mudstone beds are thick, further supporting the low energy interpretation (Figure 2 & Figure 5).
 The high proportions of mudstone likely indicate that event frequency of sand-rich flows is low (e.g., Clare et al., 2014; Jobe et al., 2018), leading to thick mud accumulations between sand beds.